rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     To not have the hitbox render, don't pass a color to the hitbox!
 All other functionality will remain untouched.

 You'll now notice that the player is unable to fall off the world.
-This is because the hitbox is blocking it's path.
+This is because the hitbox is blocking its path.

 There's one big issue, however.
 Jumps don't come back, even once you hit the ground.
 Not to worry.
 We will implement this in :doc:`step5`.